SkyfallWasTaken/arcade-monitor/README.md

 Arcade Monitor was a **monitor for the Hack Club Arcade Shop.** It continuously checked for new items, stock changes, and item updates, keeping you in the loop on the stuff you want.
 At its peak, it chattered away in the [#arcade-monitor channel](https://hackclub.slack.com/archives/C079RG9HJ81) to over 400 members across Slack and ntfy.

-This has been one of my most successful projects: I managed to get 400 active users of the channel, including many from Hack Club HQ, got third-party contributions to my project for the first time, and managed to nearly 60 stars, by far my most starred project on GitHub _(will you be the next stargazer? 😉)_
+This has been one of my most successful projects: I managed to get 400 active users of the channel, including many from Hack Club HQ, got third-party contributions to my project for the first time, and managed to get to nearly 60 stars, by far my most starred project on GitHub _(will you be the next stargazer? 😉)_

 If I were to make this project again, I'd probably port it to more platforms, such as Discord webhooks, in order to make it possible for people to use the software they want to use, rather than being forced to use Slack or ntfy :)